Drenmi/sludge/README.md

 ## Testing

 You can easily run the test suite by invoking `npm test`.
+(This will also run ESLint.)

 ### Custom Matchers